 Step by step

-- You may add some tomato paste or fresh chopped tomatoes and serve it with lemon once again.
+For a variation, you may add a little tomato paste or fresh chopped tomatoes.
+Always finish and serve with lemon for brightness.

 Ingredients